How Traveling Abroad Could Impact Your U.S. Citizenship Eligibility

 Citizenship Travel Documents

-Continuous residence means that the applicant has maintained residence within the United States for a specified period of time.
-An applicant must have continuous residence in the United States as a lawful permanent resident for at least 5 years immediately preceding the date of filing N-400, Application for Naturalization.
-The continuous residence requirement is adjusted to 3 years for an applicant filing as a permanent resident married to a U.S. citizen.
+For naturalization and filing Form N-400, "continuous residence" refers to the uninterrupted period of time a lawful permanent resident must live in the United States before applying for citizenship.
+You must have continuous residence in the United States as a lawful permanent resident for at least 5 years immediately preceding the date of filing N-400, Application for Naturalization.
+The continuous residence requirement is adjusted to 3 years if you are filing as a permanent resident married to a U.S. citizen.
 For certain military applicants, immigration law completely waives the requirement.

 The purpose of the continuous residence requirement is to establish the applicant’s genuine intent to integrate with American society and not just take advantage of the benefits of U.S. citizenship.
 USCIS wants to know that the applicant truly wants to become a citizen.
-The continuous residence requirement helps the applicant demonstrate that he or she has begun to integrate with American community and intends to stay in the U.S. long term.
+The continuous residence requirement helps the applicant demonstrate that they have begun to integrate with American community and intend to stay in the U.S. long term.
 So how long can one be absent from the United States?

 Disrupting the Continuous Residence Requirement

-• A trip abroad of 6-12 months will likely disrupt continuous residence.
+• A trip abroad of 6-12 months is presumed to disrupt continuous residence; and

 • A trip abroad 12 months or longer will disrupt continuous residence.